Milnor fibre boundary of a non-isolated surface singularity: Basics of ICIS. Good representatives

 For any fixed $c_0$, set $D_{c_0}:=\{c=c_0\}\cap D^2_\eta$.
 Then, if $|c_0|\ll \eta$, the circle $\partial D_{c_0}$ is disjoint from $\Delta_\Phi$.
-Consider the torus $T_\delta:=\cup_{c_0} \partial D_{c_0}$, where the union is over $c_0$ with $|c_0|=\delta$.
-Hence, for $\delta\ll\eta$, the restriction of $\Phi$ on $\Phi^{-1}(T_\delta)$ is a fiber bundle with fiber $F_\Phi$.
+Consider the torus $T_\delta:=\cup_{c_0} \partial D_{c_0}$, where the union is over $c_0$ with $|c_0|=\delta>0$.
+Hence, for $0<\delta\ll\eta$, the restriction of $\Phi$ on $\Phi^{-1}(T_\delta)$ is a fiber bundle with fiber $F_\Phi$.

-The monodromy above a circle in $T_\delta$, consisting of points with fixed $d$--coordinates, is called the \textit{horizontal monodromy} of $\Phi$ near $\Delta_1$, and is denoted by $m_{\Phi,hor}$.
-Similarly, the monodromy above a circle in $T_\delta$, consisting of points with fixed $c$--coordinates, (e.g., above $\partial D_{\delta}$) is the \textit{vertical monodromy} of $\Phi$ near $\Delta_1$, denoted by $m_{\Phi,ver}$.
+\begin{definition} The monodromy above a circle in $T_\delta$, consisting of points with fixed $d$--coordinates, is called the \textit{horizontal monodromy} of $\Phi$ near $\Delta_1$, and it is denoted by $m_{\Phi,hor}$.
+Similarly, the monodromy above a circle in $T_\delta$, consisting of points with fixed $c$--coordinates, (e.g., above $\partial D_{\delta}$) is the \textit{vertical monodromy} of $\Phi$ near $\Delta_1$; it is denoted by $m_{\Phi,ver}$. \end{definition} They are defined up to an isotopy, and they commute up to an isotopy. \ix{ICIS!horizontal monodromy|textbf}\ix{ICIS!vertical monodromy|textbf} \ix{monodromy!horizontal!of an ICIS|textbf}\ix{monodromy!vertical!of an ICIS|textbf}

+\begin{remark} Usually, in our figures, in $D^2_\eta$ we take the $c$--coordinate as the horizontal, while the $d$--coordinate as the vertical axis.
+Hence, the circle in $T_\delta$ with $d$ constant is a `horizontal' circle, while $c$ a circle with $c$ constant is `vertical'. \end{remark}